*At the end of this article I point out the exceptions to this misunderstanding, when the word vein is actually used properly.

 Now how on earth did this myth get started?
 I can only give my theory: The plant itself has different vein colors on the leaves, which do appear white, green and red.
 By coincidence, the farmers label their drying processes white, green and red, because the 3 different powders do indeed appear as such especially when they haven’t been blended yet.
 Complete coincidence, but since Westerners are so new to this, we saw pictures long ago of the leaves, saw the titles of blends like Red, White, and Green Thai, that we automatically assumed that those color names were due to the vein colors.
 Can’t blame whoever started this, I probably would have come to the same erroneous conclusion myself.
 This misconception must have happened very early on in American kratom history (mid to late 1990s?), otherwise the myth would not have become so prevalent.

-*The only time the word vein is used appropriately in regard to dried kratom products, is with the product called “stem and vein”.
+*One of the only times the word vein is used appropriately in regard to dried kratom products, is with the product called “stem and vein”.
 This is where they take the leaf vein that has been separated from the rest of the leaf, and sell it, as some people like to buy it as an alternative from time to time.
-Although the color of the vein is still has not a factor here.
+Although the color of the vein is still not a factor here.

 Disclaimer: The FDA has not evaluated any statements made on this site.
 My Trees of Life makes no claims about kratom diagnosing, treating, preventing or curing disease.
 Our products are sold for aesthetic and research purposes only.
 Must be 18 or older to purchase.